Italian Sparkling Wine: All About Bubbles

 There is only one grape that is used to make this Italian classic, and it’s the Moscato grape.
 The result is a very aromatic and sweet sparkling wine, perfect with desserts.

-Learn more about Italian sparkling wine on our Italian Bubbles Wine Tasting Tour in Rome.
-Join an expert sommelier and taste three delicious bubbly wines accompanied by delicious local finger food.
+Learn more about Italian sparkling wine on our Prosecco, Spumante & Bubbles Tasting in Rome.
+Join an expert sommelier and taste three delicious bubbly wines accompanied by delicious local specialties.